stuebersystems/doc.ezcastpro.en/docs/pro-dongle-d10/chromecast.md

 ## Enable Chromecast

 By default Chromecast is enabled on EZCast Pro II devices.
-However, should you need to reactivate the feature the option `Chromecast` can be found in [Advanced Settings](adv.settings.md#Chromecast):
+However, should you need to reactivate this feature the option `Chromecast` can be found in [Advanced Settings](adv.settings.md#Chromecast):

 ![](/assets/img/Chromecast-support.png)